Are Politicians Responsive to Mass Shootings? Evidence from U.S. State Legislatures: Locations and Details of Mass Shootings

 \section{Locations and Details of Mass Shootings}

-{A.2.\arabic{figure}} {A.2.\arabic{table}} In this paper, we consider the effect of mass shootings on legislative behavior in California from the 2011-2012 legislative session to the 2021-2022 session.
-To that end, we focus on shootings occurring between 2011 and 2022 in the state, though we also include the 2010 North Hollywood shooting that may have reasonably affected legislators serving in the 2011-2012 session.
-As these legislators would reasonably be considered treated in these early sessions, we cannot use them as control units in our later estimations.
-Table \ref{tab:shootings_in_study} identifies the shootings that are included in our study --- specifying the date, location, number of victims (not including the shooter), and the State Senate and Assembly districts in which the shooting occurred (accounting for redistricting following the 2010 Census).
+{A.2.\arabic{figure}} {A.2.\arabic{table}} Figure \ref{fig:affected_districts_US} shows a map of affected upper and lower chamber districts, and Table \ref{tab:shootings_in_study} identifies the shootings that are included in our study --- specifying the date, location, number of victims (not including the shooter), and the State Senate and Assembly districts in which the shooting occurred (accounting for redistricting following the 2010 Census).

-Table \ref{tab:shootings_in_study} highlights an important feature of the data worth considering: these mass shootings, like many others across the United States, are concentrated in urban areas with higher rates of population density \citeApp{violence_project, kwon_mass_shootings_2019}.
-Of the California shootings studied in this paper, only two (the 2017 Rancho Tehama and 2018 Bakersfield shootings) occurred outside of the San Francisco Bay Area or Greater Los Angeles metropolitan areas.
-However, even as the California shootings studied in this paper tend to affect the Bay Area or Los Angeles more frequently, no individual district or legislator is repeatedly treated by having a mass shooting occur \textit{within} their district on multiple occasions.
-Furthermore, of the California legislators representing these districts at the time of the shooting and included in our study, 9 were Democrats and 9 were Republicans, offering us even numbers of treated legislators from either party.